ibm-developer-skills-network/wnpzo-shopping_assistant/README.md

 Whether you are on the hunt for some Black Friday deals or you are searching for gift ideas for your loved ones on a special occasion you can leverage generative AI to optimize your search and make the best choices.

 This guided project will take you through the process of building a web application that helps users find the best deals online.
-Combining Flask, SerpAPI, and Granite `granite-3-8b-instruct` model hosted on IBM's watsonx, you’ll develop a sleek, AI-powered tool that refines user queries, fetches shopping results, compares products, and highlights deals—all in real-time.
+Combining Flask, SerpAPI, and Llama 3-1-70b-instruct model hosted on IBM's watsonx, you’ll develop a sleek, AI-powered tool that refines user queries, fetches shopping results, compares products, and highlights deals—all in real-time.

 By the end of this project you have created a web application that looks like this and uses generative AI to optimize and structure searching for your desired products online.